 What does it all mean?

 140 characters are enough to state the objective that you strive for.
-140 characters is enough to support that objective.
-140 characters is not enough to give justice to the detailed, nuanced, living, breathing being that IS your brand.
+140 characters are enough to support that objective.
+140 characters are not enough to give justice to the detailed, nuanced, living, breathing being that IS your brand.